Jaswandi-2003/BharatIntern-Task-01/README.md

-# BharatIntern-Task-01
+# Prodigy_WD_03

-Create a portfolio website made up of HTML,
-CSS telling about you and your accomplishments.
+In this task I Builded a personal portfolio website that showcases my skills, projects, and accomplishments as a web developer.
+Design an attractive and visually appealing layout that captures visitors' attention.I created a home page with a captivating headline, professional photo, and summary of your skills.